Broiled Honey Lime Salmon

 Salmon is on the dinner menu at our house almost every week.
 It’s a favorite for both Frank and I and our three kids, so we keep it in the regular rotation.
 And even with so much salmon-cooking, I’m always changing the way I prepare it.
 I have had great results with Slow-Cooked Salmon, Pan-Seared Salmon, and Salmon Satay.

 Today’s recipe uses one of my earliest favorite salmon-cooking methods – broiling.
-See my earliest use of this method in this very old post from 2012 — Toasted Sesame Ginger Salmon.
+See my earliest use of this method in this very old post from 2012 — Toasted Sesame Ginger Salmon and one of my newest broiled salmon creations — Honey Paprika Broiled Salmon.
 Broiled salmon is golden on top and perfectly tender and moist.
 If you haven’t tried this method, give it a shot, especially with the flavor combination in this Honey Lime Salmon.

 Why Cook Salmon Under the Broiler